Stabbing suspect arrested

 Luck had a prior arrest record, in 2016, for alleged criminal mischief, disorderly conduct and public drunkenness.

-Luck is an American citizen and immigrant from Chuuk, according to his records.
+Luck is a U.S. citizen and immigrant from Chuuk, according to his records.